spotify/spotify-web-api-ts-sdk/README.md

 # Spotify Web API SDK - TypeScript

 > This is a fork of the [official library](https://github.com/spotify/spotify-web-api-ts-sdk) released by Spotify.
-I needed to publish my fork to npm so I include a fix in my own application since there has not been an offical release in several months.
-This project has now diverged from upstream and I plan to maintain this library.
+I needed to publish my fork to npm so I include a fix in my own application because there was no offical release for a few months.
+Recently there has been activity upstream, and I hope to see more community contributions merged.
+In the meantime, I plan to maintain this library.

 This is a JavaScript/TypeScript SDK for the [Spotify Web API](https://developer.spotify.com/web-api/) and currently **does not** include any of the Web Playback SDK functionality.
 I recommend installing `@types/spotify-web-playback-sdk` if you are working with the Playback SDK.